SwirlLang/Swirl/CONTRIBUTING.md

 **Use bullet points to list specific changes**: If the commit includes multiple changes, it can be helpful to use bullet points to list them out.
 This helps to make the commit message more organized and easier to read.

 **Use tags to highlight important information**: The tags should be used to reflect the name of the file or component updated.
 Like cli, parser, transpiler.
-Tags should be written in uppercase.
-Like CLI.

 **Use proper spelling and grammar**: Make sure to use proper spelling and grammar in your commit messages.
 This helps to ensure that the messages are clear and easy to understand.